idea-fasoc/fasoc/generators/ldo-gen/README.md

    - This file is similar to `test.json` file and contains the input specifications of the LDO module.

    __{Output_Folder}__
    - This variable specifies the directory where the final outputs of the tool are saved.
+Make sure the "Output folder" is different from the default repo folders.

    __{Technology_Node}__
    - This variable must be either "tsmc65lp" or "gfbicmos8hp" as of now.